 Mayfield Park and Nature Preserve

-Mayfield Park is a community garden filled with the vibrant colors of spring flowers and peacocks whose feathers are on full display during May’s mating season.
+If you’re looking for a wildflower destination in Austin, be sure to check out Mayfield Park and Nature Preserve.
+This community garden is home to many beautiful wildflowers, and you can also see some peacocks here whose feathers are on full display during May’s mating season.
 After viewing the maintained gardens, you can hike on the peaceful and often secluded trails of the 21 acre nature preserve for wild flowers and cliff-side views of the Colorado River.

 Pace Bend Travis County Park